emptylab/files/task_notes/task_1.md

 Based on the above, a droplet with 2 GB might be sufficient.

-## Retry the above steps with 2 GB RAM
+## Retry the above steps with 2 GB RAM.
+Done.

+The pipeline succeeded. :-)